jgrugru/ifcollector/README.md

 ifandstatement(inputted_list, "len(value) < 6", do_numbers_add_up_to_10, are_all_values_digits)
 ```

+#### Note:
-The conditionals that will be evaluated against a single value can be a function,
+> The conditionals that will be evaluated against a single value can be a function,
 a boolean expression in the form of a string, or a lambda.
 For all boolean expressions and lamdas,
 the keyword __value__ will be used for the variable being evaluated.